EPSEF - Eastern Panhandle

 • No active internet connections

-Participants are encouraged to display photographs of their work.
+Instead of displaying prohibited items, participants are encouraged to display photographs of their work.
 Photographs are usually an excellent alternative way to display items that would otherwise be banned at the project booth.
-Remember that photos should not include any human faces, animals in distress, or potentially offensive images.
+Remember that photos should not include any unobscured human faces, animals in distress, or potentially offensive images.

 This is only a summary list of common violations.
-Participants are strongly encouraged to carefully review the official ISEF International Rules for Pre-College Science Research, ISEF's complete Display and Safety Rules, and WVSEF Elementary or Middle School Rules, as applicable.
+Adult Sponsors, teachers, parents, and student participants are strongly encouraged to carefully review the official ISEF International Rules for Pre-College Science Research, ISEF's complete Display and Safety Rules, and WVSEF Elementary or Middle School Rules, as applicable.

 Questions should be directed to the student's science teacher or the EPSEF SRC (Scientific Review Committee).